RAGNIMY1/datasciencecoursera/GettingCleaningData_W4Project/CodeBook.md

 5. **Label the data set with descriptive variable names** I've applied the following best practices:
-   * Make variable names human readable, reflecting the content
    * Convert all variable names to lower case.
+   * Make variable names human readable, reflecting the content.

   Therefore:
    * acc was replaced by accelerometer
    * gyro was replaced by gyroscope